Third-party IdP SSO integration

 IMPORTANT If a user does not belong to the IdP group or the IdP group is not defined in the Mapping Rules, the user's KaseyaOne account will be deactivated and revoked access to KaseyaOne.

-Set up a third-party IdP SSO integration for KaseyaOne
+Setting up a third-party IdP SSO integration for KaseyaOne

 The overall process to set up a third-party IdP integration using SAML 2.0 for KaseyaOne is similar across all IdPs and involves the following tasks:

-Configure the SSO settings in KaseyaOne for the third-party IdP integration.
+- Configure the SSO settings in KaseyaOne for the third-party IdP integration.
 For this task, you will need the third-party IdP's Single Sign-On URL and SSO certificate.

-Assign users to the KaseyaOne application in your third-party IdP so that they will be able to use it.
+- Assign users to the KaseyaOne application in your third-party IdP so that they will be able to use it.

-Test the third-party IdP SSO integration for KaseyaOne.
+- Test the third-party IdP SSO integration for KaseyaOne.

-Example instructions follow in Third-party IdP SSO integrations using SAML 2.0 with KaseyaOne.
 The prerequisites to set up a third-party IdP integration with KaseyaOne are:

-Users must have the same email address in KaseyaOne and the third-party IdP
+- Users must have the same email address in KaseyaOne and the third-party IdP.

-User/user groups must be set up in the third-party IdP
+- User/user groups must be set up in the third-party IdP.

 After you set up the third-party IdP integration, the next time you log in to KaseyaOne you will be prompted to select your preferred method to log in — sign in with Single Sign-On or with your KaseyaOne credentials, unless Enable Single Sign-On via SAML is enabled.
 We recommend referring to your IdP's documentation when configuring this feature as they will provide the most up-to-date documentation for their platform.